top of page

 • Limited processing/graphics power can curtail more advanced content ambitions, although this is becoming less of a factor with every new generation of hardware

-• Software licence is needed per display, which can significantly increase the TCO over 3 or more years - discrete media players can power several displays from one license.
+• Software licence is needed per display, which can significantly increase the TCO over 3 or more years - discrete media players can be specified to power several displays from one software license.

-• Every display requires a LAN/Wi-Fi connection - networking is not free
+• Every display requires a LAN/Wi-Fi connection - networking is not free, especially so in the corporate world.

 • Remote access options can be limited, which can inhibit the support methods available

-• Synchronised, multi-screen video walls are only possible with a small subset of CMS platforms
+• Synchronised, multi-screen video walls are only possible with a small subset of the more premium CMS platforms

 IN OUR EXPERIENCE…

-In Pixel’s view, now that the SOC platforms are relatively mature, both SOC and discrete media players have benefits and caveats.
-They key to success is to ensure that whatever is specified will be able to achieve your content aspirations as they stand now and over the next 5 years, too.
+In Pixel’s view, the first few generations of SOC for digital signs were pretty terrible, with very limited capabilities, but now that they're relatively mature, SOC can definitely be considered as an alternative. to discrete media players, provided you take account of the caveats we've listed.
+They key to the correct choice is to ensure that whatever is specified will be able to achieve your content aspirations as they stand now and over the next 5 years, too.
 It’s not just about the hardware, either; the CMS software that’s selected to operate on the hardware has just as much effect on the overall capability of the solution.

 In simple terms, we tend to favour SOC solutions for networks that have limited content complexity, with video and images being scheduled by a Cloud CMS.
-Discrete media players typically lend themselves to signage networks where there are more advanced content requirements or site/screen density, such as:
+Discrete media players typically lend themselves to signage networks where there are more advanced content requirements, specific networking conditions, or site/screen density, such as:

 • Real time data integration, driving content or automated playlist changes